barmstrong/week-in-ethereum/README.md

 Deploying a Token app requires a few processes to run:

 * **token-headless-client**<br>
   This is a client we provide (similar to the iOS or Android client) that provides a wrapper around the Token backend services.
 It also handles end-to-end encrypting all messages using the Signal protocol.
-It is written in Java runs in the background, proxying all the requests to amd from your bot.
+It is written in Java and runs in the background, proxying all the requests to amd from your bot.
 * **redis**<br>
   We use redis pub/sub to provide a connection between the token-headless-client and your bot.
 * **bot.js**<br>